 Lipoproteins are particles made of lipids (fats) and proteins that carry fats through your bloodstream.
-Fats, because of their structure, can’t move through your blood on their own.
+Because of their structure, fats can’t move through your blood on their own.
 So, lipoproteins serve as vehicles that carry fats to various cells in your body.

-Most people use “LDL” and “LDL cholesterol” interchangeably.
-LDL cholesterol has a reputation for being the “bad cholesterol.”
-But that’s only part of the story.
+Most people use “LDL” and “LDL cholesterol” to mean the same thing.
 LDL cholesterol itself isn’t bad.
 That’s because cholesterol performs important functions in your body.
-However, when you have too much LDL cholesterol, that’s when you can run into problems.
+But too much LDL cholesterol can cause issues.

 This is why healthcare providers encourage you to have a healthy level of LDL cholesterol.

 Healthcare providers use the following categories to describe your LDL cholesterol level:

 Healthcare providers check your cholesterol levels through a simple blood test called a lipid panel.
 When you receive your results, it’s important to talk to your provider about what your cholesterol numbers mean.
 These include both your LDL and your HDL cholesterol.
 HDL is the “good cholesterol” that helps remove extra cholesterol from your blood.